philmayes/midi_maker/README.md

 See **Discussions: Clipping** for use of the `clip` parameter.

+## loop
+Format: `loop`.

+Loop marks the start of a passage that is to be played more than once, see `repeat`.
+It takes no parameters.

+## repeat
+Format: `repeat count=#`

+Repeat a section starting at the preceding `loop` command. `count` is optional; it is the total number of times the section will be played.
+Loops can be nested, e.g. `loop A loop B repeat C repeat` will play `A B B C A B B C`.

 ## Data Formats
 These describe the format of the values supplied to commands.